Netcentric/accesscontroltool/docs/AdvancedFeatures.md

     - FOR arrVal IN ${testArr}:
 ```

+NOTE: The scope of a variable is always limited to the lines in the very same yaml file following the definition till it is either redefined or the end of the yaml file is reach (this limitation will be lifted with [#257][i257])

 ## Configure permissions for anonymous

 To configure permissions for out-of-the-box anonymous user, it's best to create a custom group and add user `anonymous` to the `members` attribute of that group.
 The ACEs added to the custom group will then be effective for anonyomous user.